 Whether it’s moldy cheese, limp celery or those long lost leftovers in the back of the fridge, chances are you’ve wasted food this week.
 And you’re not alone.
-Americans waste about 25 percent of all food purchases.
+Americans waste about 25 percent of all food and beverage purchases.

 It’s a growing problem with profound financial and environmental impacts(PDF, 100 K).
 When we throw away food, we also waste all the water and energy used to produce, package and transport food from the farm to our plates.
 Uneaten food accounts for 23 percent of all methane emissions in the U.S. – a potent climate change contributor.